spacecolonyone/MarsCityState/README.md

 ## 2050: First Space elevator.
 Real-estate phase

 The city will build its first space elevator in around 2050.
-A space elevator is a type of planet-to-space transportation system taht permits vehicles to travel along a cable from the surface directly into space or orbit without the use of large rockets, where the cable is held up from above by centrifugal forces.
+A space elevator is a type of planet-to-space transportation system that permits vehicles to travel along a cable from the surface directly into space or orbit without the use of large rockets, where the cable is held up from above by centrifugal forces.
 We do not yet have material for such a long cable that can withstand the gravitational forces of the Earth, but a space elevator is feasible on Mars because we have such material for its weaker gravitational forces.

 ![city-2050](https://user-images.githubusercontent.com/637315/84036017-4e810e00-a9a5-11ea-9ee4-55018acf86d5.jpg)

 The elevator will be a "wonder of the world" with great economic and social impact.
 It will mark a turning point for the city by offering greater mobility.
 With the growing city and the technology of space elevator there will be more opportunities for people to make living on Mars.
 A certain profile of people on Earth will choose Mars as their new home.
-These may include entrepreneurs who will prefer the opportunities of Mars to the saturated markets of Earth, or family people who will prefer to raise their children on Mars as a then more viable alternative than on Earth.
-Event if a tiny minority on our home planet, they will be sufficient in numbers to drive growth of a large city on Mars.
+These may include entrepreneurs who will prefer the opportunities of Mars over the saturated markets of Earth, or family people who will prefer to raise their children on Mars as a then more viable alternative than on Earth.
+Even if a tiny minority on our home planet, they will be sufficient in numbers to drive growth of a large city on Mars.

 As the costs of migrating to Mars lowers with technology advances, one such advancement being the space elevator, there will be a point in time when the number of people who are able and willing to self-fund their migration to Mars, possibly using bank loans, will surpass the residents that are funded by the governor and businesses operating on Mars.

-The growing population will grow the market and the opportunities for new businesses.
+The growing population will support the market and the opportunities for new businesses.
 The governor organization will use this period to open the service platform to many businesses.
 It will become easier for new businesses to start operations and to introduce new products and services.
 The residents will enjoy higher variety and quality with lower prices as time passes.

 As in the previous period, the city will use a portion of its finances for the next milestone - building the first industrial factory in space.